TheRoyalOne2021/discord-bot-1/README.md

 requirements - discord.js, discord-rpc, fs, node.js v13+, npm

-copy/paste your bots token in the token section of "config.json"
+copy/paste your bots token in the token section of ".env"

 to run: cd into the bot directory then execute "npm install discordjs fs discord-rpc" then after installation is complete execute "node index"